Training

 • Session Four: Dig into some of the attitudes and actions present in a church that can undo its mission and make new people feel unwelcome, as well as seeking biblical wisdom for treating these “cancers,” such as lack of accountability and oversight.

-Youth Ministry for Today’s Teenagers (Dates coming soon!)
+Youth Ministry for Today’s Teenagers

 Learn how to better understand and serve the youth in your faith communities, as well as what to prioritize and how to best support them in this season of their lives.
 You can register for the full workshop or one session.